accellera-official/systemc/unit_test/tlm/README.txt

 Running the tests:
 ------------------
-Support for building the examples and unit tests is provided for 'unix', 'msvc' (project and make files) and 'cygwin'.
+Support for building the examples and unit tests is provided for 'unix', and 'msvc' (project and make files).

 Makefiles work hierarchically.
-Other targets are:
-   The default target builds the tests;
+The default target builds the tests; Other targets are:
    'clean',
    'run'  (executes built tests/examples)
    'check' (against expected results)

 To run the makefiles the following environment needs to be set:
    On Unix/Linux/MacOS,
       $TLM_HOME should be set to this kit's location